Should I Retake the LSAT?

 What score do I need?

-Consider 3 numbers: 25th percentile, 50th percentile, and 75th percentile LSAT score at your target school.
+Consider 3 numbers: the 25th percentile, 50th percentile, and 75th percentile LSAT scores at your target school.
 If you're already above the 75th percentile, a retake may not benefit you all that much.

 How many times have I already taken the test?